pavel-grigorev/spring-icomponent/README.md

 Method metadata includes information about the annotations declared on the method itself, its parameters, return type and exception list.
 Annotation information comes in the form of Spring's `MergedAnnotations` object.

 The framework makes an effort to resolve all generic variables into concrete types in the method return type, parameter types and exception list.
-Information about the resolved types is included in the method metadata.
+Information about the resolved types is included in method metadata.
 Sometimes the actual type can not be resolved.
 In such cases `getResolvedType()` returns `Object.class`.

 Given the class structure: